lsst-sims/sims_featureScheduler_runs1.5/README.md

 Only WFD area, minimal DDF cadence. pairs in same filter.

+This could be considered the "emergency strategy to meet SRD", e.g., we reach year 8 or 9 of the survey and project we will fall short of the SRD requirements, a strategy like this could be used to make sure we reach SRD values.

+Plusses:

+* This meets SRD

+Minuses:

+* No NES, so Solar System should suffer
+* No color info on pairs, so transients will suffer
+* No Galactic plane coverage, so no bulge science, and hard to ubercal the survey

 ### Classic Baseline

 The lastest iteration of our baseline survey.
 With 1 and 2 snaps per visit.